SteveIves/HarmonyCoreDockerDemo/README.md

 # Introduction

-This repository contains an example Harmony Core service, as well as an example of how to deploy the service in a Docker container under Ubuntu Linux.
+This repository contains an example of how to deploy a Harmony Core service, in a Docker container running Ubuntu Linux.

 # Requirements